top of page

 Publications

-Why Fittingness is Only Sometimes Demand-Like,” Philosophical Studies (forthcoming)
+Why Fittingness is Only Sometimes Demand-Like,” Philosophical Studies (2023)

 "Unfitting Absent Emotion," Oxford Studies in Metaethics (2023)